Boen97/BackStore/notes/os/three-easy-pieces/virtualization/2-processes.md

 `descheduled` - process from running state to ready state

 when process `blocked`, the OS will keep it as such until some event occurs (such as I/O completion)

+## Data Structures

+like any program,  OS has some key data structures that track various relevant pieces of information to track the state of each process, for example, the OS likely will keep some kind of `process list` for all processes the OS must track block processes, when an I/O event completes, the OS should make sure to wake the process and ready it to run again

+the `register context` will hold, for a stopped process, the contents of its registers when a process is stopped, its registers will be saved into this memory location

+process has other state

+1. `initial state`
+   the process is in when it is being created

+2. `final state`
+   the process has exited but has not yet been cleaned up this is called `zoombie` state this final state allows other processes usually the parent that created the process to examine the return code of the process and see if the just-finished process executed successfully when finished, the parent will make one `final call(e.g. wait)` to wait for the completion of the child and also indicate the OS that it can clean up any relevant data

+## Aside: Key Process Terms

+1. the `process` is the major abstraction of a running program at any point in time, the process can be described by its state: the contents of memory in its `address space`, the contents of CPU registers(including `program counter` and `stack pointer`) and information about I/O(such as open files which can be read or written)

+2. the `process API` consists of calls programs can make related to processes. this includes creation, destruction, and other useful calls

+3. process exist in one of many different `process state` including running, ready to run, and blocked different events such as getting scheduled or descheduled, or waiting for an I/O transition a process from one of these states to the other.

+4. a `process list` constains information about all processes in the system. each entry is found in what is sometimes called a `process control block(PCB)` which is really just a structure that contains information about a specific process.